TaskarCenterAtUW/TDEI-ExternalAPIs/ProducerAPI.md

          - valid_to (need to be provided in API, need to allow an indefinite option)
          - versionid (assigned by TDEI)
          - blob_uri (assigned by TDEI
+- As an agency or data contributor, I wish to update the valid_to date of a GTFS-pathways file
+  - file will be identified by data_record_id which can be retrieved from the /gtfs_flex endpoint
+- As an agency or data contributor, I wish to retrieve a list of gtfs pathways files

 ### Specifications
 - One path, following will be required
   - appID